 Many brigades have been enthusiastically using the new Fire Incident Reporting System (FIRS) online.
-The purpose of the online system is to allow brigades to log their fire reports via an online portal through their mobile phone, tablet or PC.
-The intent is that brigades who have the technology can even log their response from the incident and not have to wait until they return to station and fill out paperwork.
-The FIRS working group have been finetuning the system to ensure a smooth operation across the State.
-The online system is completely optional, and the current paper based and phone in options will continue to be offered for brigades who are not yet able to confidently use the online option due to technology or connectivity issues or prefer using the manual and phone-in options.
+The purpose of the online system is to allow brigades to log its fire reports via an online portal through their mobile phone, tablet or PC.
+The intent is that brigades that have the technology can even log its response from the incident and not have to wait until they return to station and fill out paperwork.
+The FIRS working group has been finetuning the system to ensure a smooth operation across the State.
+The online system is completely optional, and the current paper based and phone in options will continue to be offered for brigades that are not yet able to confidently use the online option due to technology or connectivity issues or prefer using the manual and phone-in options.

-Joint Training Committee
+2 Minute Briefing Joint Training